 Starting your own home flight simulator is an exciting and rewarding adventure.
 It can also be expensive and very challenging at times.
 I give you some tips on where to start and what to consider when starting to plan out your own flight simulator build.

-NOTE: This page contains affiliate links to recommended products.
+NOTE: This page is a work in progress.
+It may also contain affiliate links to recommended products.
 I have not been sponsored nor influenced to suggest any of these products in any way.
 The products mentioned here are my own recommendations based on personal experience.
 Affiliate links are just a way to help me earn a small commission should you choose to purchase any of these products based on my recommendations, and goes toward helping offset the cost of hosting this site.

 At its core any basic but functional simulator ideally has the following components:

 - Mid to high range PC and monitor – You want something that will run the simulator you choose smoothly

 - Yoke or joystick – A yoke is your best choice since most aircraft use yokes, but some do use a control stick so it’s up to you.

 - Rudder Pedals – Necessary for steering the aircraft on the ground, helping control windy day landings, and activate brakes